A quiet luxury capsule wardrobe is typically built around 10-15 pieces.

 The goal is not to count everything, but to refine what you reach for consistently.

-Why the Exact Number Isn’t the Point
+Why the Exact Number of Pieces Doesn’t Matter

 What matters more is how the pieces relate to each other: